toddfoster/sharedprayers/content/daily/ep-sundaypentecost.md

 _Collect Proper to the Day_

 _A Collect for Sundays_
-> O God, you make us glad with the weekly remembrance of the glorious resurrection of you Son our Lord:
+> Lord God, whose Son our Savior Jesus Christ triumphed over the powers of death and prepared for us our place in the new Jerusalem:
-Give us this day such blessing through our worship of you, that the week to come may be spent in your favor;
+Grant that we,
-through Jesus Christ our Lord.  **Amen.**
+who have this day given thanks for his resurrection, may praise you in that City of which he is the light, and where he lives and reigns for ever and ever. **Amen.**

 _A Collect for the Presence of Christ_
 > Lord Jesus, stay with us,